ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 </details>
 <details><summary>Pilates Form HTML Results</summary>
 <img src="./assets/images/html-validation-result-3.PNG">
-</details> The Pilates Form has some relative performance issues with the css load and the background image size.
+</details> The Pilates Form did have  some relative performance issues with the css load and the background image size but these have been resolved.
+Also iPhone IOS doesnt display avif or webp format images, although these do significantly improve Lighthouse results for the initial page load.

 ###
 [CSS Validator](https://jigsaw.w3.org/css-validator/)